adsabs/adsabs.github.io/_includes/_ambassador_bios/Nauth.md

-Murti Nauth is a  doctoral candidate at the forefront of studying interactions between the solar and Martian magnetic fields to constrain exoplanet habitability.
+Murti Nauth is a PhD Candidate at UC Berkeley, where she studies the plasma interactions in the magnetotail region of Mars, as part of the MAVEN mission team.
+She is a  NASA-FINESST fellow, and a Fisk-Vanderbilt bridge fellow.
+As a proud first-generation college student, she is an advocate for increasing representation in planetary science.
+She believes that effective science communication can encourage students of all backgrounds to pursue STEM research.
+She is also passionate about the outdoors, and spends most weekends climbing or exploring the backcountry.

 [murtinauth [at] berkeley.edu](mailto:murtinauth@berkeley.edu)